 You don’t have to have worked with anyone of prestige, a relatively new resume is fine, but you have to start somewhere.
 If you don’t have much experience, tailor your resume around the training that you’ve had.
 And if you don’t have any training, get some.
 There’s no excuse for a completely blank resume.

-A demo reel is a short video, no longer than 2 minutes, that shows off an actor’s ability as well as how they look on screen.
+A show reel, also known as a demo reel is a short video, no longer than 2 minutes, that shows off an actor’s ability as well as how they look on screen.
 A demo reel is an amazing tool for an actor.
 For a casting director to take a risk and ask you to audition they first need to know that you can not only act but that you’ll suit the role.
 This is the power of a demo reel.

 If you don’t have any onscreen credits that you could use in a demo reel, or you feel that the clips you have of your previous on-screen performances aren’t good enough, a self-taped monologue or scene works just fine and also has the added benefit of showing the casting director that you know how to give a good self-tape audition.
 Just ensure that your self-tape is actually good.